forreya/makers-journal/Week3.md

 - **I designed & test drove a music library system** that uses PostgreSQL to store, update, delete & display data on various albums & artists.
 The code, tests, seeds, and recipes for this database program can be found [here](https://github.com/forreya/music-library).

 In addition to this, most of the projects that have already been linked, including my [shop databasing manager](https://github.com/forreya/shop-database-manager) project all involved designing simple-to-complex repository classes and I had loads of practice developing these types of class methods throughout the week.

 ---
 ### Daily Journal/Notes

 #### Day 1:
-Installed `PostgreSQL` from the given [instructions](https://github.com/makersacademy/databases/blob/main/sql_bites/01_setting_up_database.md).
+Installed `PostgreSQL` using the given [instructions](https://github.com/makersacademy/databases/blob/main/sql_bites/01_setting_up_database.md).
 Some random facts about 'psql':
 - Exit psql using \p
 - The -h option specifies the IP address of the machine PostgreSQL runs on.
 Use 127.0.0.1 for the local IP address of my machine, on which PostgreSQL runs.
 Also learnt to use TablePlus & learned object-relational mapping.